Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Dr. Green is an internationally renowned expert in the field of dermatology, with over two and a half decades of experience treating some of the most discerning patients from around the world.
-Dr. Green customizes each patient’s treatment approach and is consistently identified as one of New York’s best dermatologists by Castle Connolly, Super Doctors, and New York Magazine for her dedication to her patients and expertise.
+Dr. Michele Green is a world-renowned expert in the field of dermatology, with over two and a half decades of experience treating some of the most discerning patients from around the world.
+Dr. Green customizes each patient’s treatment approach and is consistently identified as one of New York’s best dermatologists by Castle Connolly, Super Doctors, The New York Times, and New York Magazine for her dedication to her patients and expertise.
 When you consult with Dr. Green, she will help you select the proper skin care regimen, oral and topical treatments, and any cosmetic procedures necessary to improve the condition of your acne rosacea.
-Whether it be VBeam® laser treatment, HydraFacials, or chemical peels, Dr. Green will help you achieve and maintain beautiful, healthy skin.
+Whether it be VBeam® laser treatments, HydraFacials, or topical antibiotics, Dr. Green is here to help you manage your acne rosacea and achieve and maintain beautiful, healthy skin.

 MG 19 before after accutane acne 1 to 5months MGWatermark